User GuideYouTube Toolkit

 4. Approved or Rejected: the outcome, with a note from our team when there’s something you should know

 Each request card shows a status timeline, the channel you submitted, the releases it covers, and any notes from ONCE.
-While a request is submitted or in review, its card also shows your live position in the review queue, so you can see where it stands.
-If a request is rejected, the note explains why, and you can update the details on the release page and resubmit.
+If a request is rejected, either because it does not meet the eligibility requirements above or because YouTube declined it, we email you and the note on the card explains why.
+The request unlocks automatically so you can update the details on the release page and resubmit.

 Channel Whitelisting